Fatemeh-ameri/Machine-Learning-with-Jadi/README.md

 * Hierarchical Clustering (Agglomerative)
 * DBSCAN (density-based clustering)

-Experiments are performed on both synthetic datasets and real datasets to illustrate how different clustering methods behave.
+Experiments include both synthetic datasets and real datasets to explore the behavior of different clustering algorithms.

 ### Recommendation Systems

 * Content-Based Recommendation
 * Collaborative Filtering

----

-## Tools and Libraries

-Most experiments are implemented in **Python** using common machine learning libraries such as:
+Movie recommendation experiments are implemented using Netflix-style datasets.

-* NumPy
-* Pandas
-* Scikit-learn
-* Matplotlib
+This repository represents a collection of practical exercises and final projects completed during the course.